The following was written by Jeff Katz, former Director of Libraries, at the first launch of the Blücher Archive in 2006:

 Heinrich Blücher came to Bard College as a visiting professor in 1952.
 He was not hired by the faculty, but rather directly by James Case, who was at that time President of the College.
-He developed the Common Course at the college and became its director as well as the primary lecturer for the First Year section of the course, which took as its subject the history of philosophy.
-His First Year lectures were given in Sottery Hall, which stands just behind the administrative offices in Ludlow.
-Over the course of the next seventeen years he taught at Bard and at the New School for Social Research, (now New School University), in New York City, leaving scores of tapes of his lectures but very little written material.
+He developed the Common Course at the college and became its director as well as the primary lecturer for the first-year section of the course, which took as its subject the history of philosophy.
+His first-year lectures were given in Sottery Hall, which stands just behind the administrative offices in Ludlow.
+Over the course of the next seventeen years he taught at Bard and at The New School for Social Research (now The New School), in New York City, leaving scores of tapes of his lectures but very little written material.
 Except for two art reviews, none of Blücher's writing has been published.
-Click to view pictures of Blücher at Bard College.

 Alexander Bazelow ('71) came to Bard ostensibly in order to study with Blücher.
 Soon after Alex matriculated, however, Blücher retired and Alex switched to a major in the philosophy of science under the direction of Dr. Peter Skiff.
 Bazelow's attraction to Blücher and his work transcended the end of the student-teacher relationship, and he set out to transcribe Blücher's "Last Lecture" at the college, which he then sent to Blücher with this letter as a preface.

 In a letter on June 11, 2002 to Jeffrey Katz at Bard College, Alexander Bazelow wrote: